 One of the most delightful things about Guanajuato is that, while it’s a very comfortable and traveler-friendly destination, it doesn’t feel like a “tourist trap.”
 Sure, some activities cater heavily to tourists (the Callejón del Beso being a big one), but overall everything feels genuine.

-The city was once a major mining center, exporting silver, gold, other minerals found in the surrounding mountains.
+The city was once a major mining center, exporting silver, gold, and other minerals found in the surrounding mountains.
 The wealth that once flowed from the mines is apparent in Guanajuato’s elaborate architecture and emphasis on cultural institutions, such as the Teatro Juarez.

 These days, Guanajuato is still known as a center of arts and culture, largely thanks to the Cervantino Festival, a two-week international arts festival that takes place every October.